deponte-designer/Readme-Generator/README.md

 - [Badges](#badges)

 ## User Story
-As A developer, I WANT a tool that can quickly generate a well-structured README for my GitHub projects, SO THAT this tool allow me to input project details and preferences, and it should generate a README file that includes important sections like installation, usage, contribution guidelines, and licensing information.
+As A developer,
+<br> I WANT a tool that can quickly generate a well-structured README for my GitHub projects,
+<br> SO THAT this tool allow me to input project details and preferences, and it should generate a README file that includes important sections like installation, usage, contribution guidelines, and licensing information.

 ## Installation
 Users can install the project by cloning the repository from GitHub and running 'npm install' to install the required dependencies.